Instilling a Respect for Revealed Truths

 The number one ranked freedom in the Canadian Charter of Rights and Freedoms is religion.
-Expect a Charter challenge – supported by the Canadian Jewish Congress – by the Islamic lobby should the Trudeau government follow through on its promise to repeal Section 43 of the Canadian Criminal Code which allows parents to physically discipline their children.
+Expect a Charter challenge by Jewish and Islamic traditionalist should the Trudeau government follow through on its promise to repeal Section 43 of the Canadian Criminal Code which allows parents to physically discipline their children.
 The recommendation to do so comes from the Truth and Reconciliation Commission.

-Battered children and even siblings, who only witness the violence done to others, including their mothers, grow up to accept violence as a legitimate means of settling grievances and imposing their will, and this has to stop, and First Nations seem to be willing to let the law intervene if that is what it takes.
+Battered children and those who witness the violence done to others, including that done to their mothers, grow up to accept violence as a legitimate means of settling grievances and imposing their will.
+This has to stop.
+First Nations seem to be willing to let the law intervene if that is what it takes.

-Islam operates under a different set of laws where violence in the home is sanctioned by God if certain conditions are met; some only have to be in the batterer's mind.
-The most quoted example is about the right of a husband to beat his wives if he fears they will do something that might displease him or God.
+Islam operates under a different set of laws where violence in the home is sanctioned by God.
+The most quoted example is the God-given of a husband to beat his wives if he fears they will do something that might displease him or God.

 4:34 Men are in charge of women, because Allah has made some of them excel the others, and because they spend some of their wealth.
 Hence righteous women are obedient, guarding the unseen (their sex) which Allah has guarded.
 And those of them that you fear might rebel, admonish them and abandon them in their beds and beat them.
 Should they obey you, do not seek ways of harming them; for Allah is Sublime and Great.

-If past decisions of the Supreme Court where religion is the argument are any indication, even where the welfare of children is concerned, e.g. the Kirpan Decision, I expect the Court to allow parents some leeway in physically disciplining their rebellious offsprings if the violence is meant to instill a lasting respect for revealed truths, immutable facts revealed to a mortal by a god which the Charter implicitly recognizes as being superior to whatever is revealed by any other method, and perhaps in the process saving their lives.
+If past decisions of the Supreme Court where religion is the argument are any indication, even where the welfare of children is concerned, e.g. the Kirpan Decision, I expect the Court to allow parents some leeway in physically disciplining their rebellious offspring if the violence is meant to instill a lasting respect for revealed truths (immutable facts revealed to a mortal by a god) which the Charter implicitly recognizes as being superior to whatever is revealed by any other method.

 Bernard Payeur, January 30, 2016